 Aparna Nancherla is a comedian and general silly billy.
 Her sense of humor is dry, existential, and absurd, with notes of uncalled-for whimsy.
 Think a wine you didn’t order.

-You can currently watch Aparna as Grace the belabored HR rep on the Comedy Central show, Corporate (Wednesday nights, 10/9c).
+You can watch Aparna as Grace the belabored HR rep on the Comedy Central show, Corporate or hear her as the voice of Hollyhock on Bojack Horseman.

-She also just performed standup on Two Dope Queens on HBO and was the voice of Hollyhock on the most recent season of Bojack Horseman.
-Other acting credits include Crashing, Master of None, Love, and Inside Amy Schumer.
+She also has a half-hour special on the second season of The Standups on Netflix, as well as appearances on Late Night with Stephen Colbert on CBS and Two Dope Queens on HBO.
+Other acting credits include A Simple Favor, Crashing, High Maintenance, Master of None, and Inside Amy Schumer.
 Aparna was also named one of “The 50 Funniest People Right Now” by Rolling Stone.
 She also co-hosted the 2018 Women’s March Rally in NYC.

 In 2016, she released her debut album, Just Putting It Out There, on Tig Notaro’s label, Bentzen Ball Records, and recorded a half hour special for Comedy Central.

-On Monday nights, she co-hosts the new show Butterboy at Littlefield in Park Slope at 8 p.m. with Jo Firestone and Maeve Higgins.
+On Monday nights, she co-hosts Butterboy at Littlefield in Park Slope at 8 p.m. with Jo Firestone and Maeve Higgins.

 Totally Biased with W. Kamau Bell, Late Night with Seth Meyers

-Carnegie Hall, the Kennedy Center, the Wilbur Theatre, NYC’s Town Hall, BAM Howard Gilman Opera House, The Wiltern, as well as a downright upstanding gaggle of theaters, independent venues, clubs, and colleges.
+Carnegie Hall, the Kennedy Center, the Wilbur Theatre, NYC’s Town Hall, BAM Howard Gilman Opera House, The Wiltern, as well as an upstanding gaggle of theaters, independent venues, clubs, and colleges, or at festivals such as the Melbourne International Comedy Festival in Australia, the Glasgow International Comedy Festival, SXSW, SF Sketchfest, Bonnaroo, the Bridgetown Comedy Festival, and the Great American Comedy Festival.

 2018 Paste Magazine’s “20 Most Innovative Comedians Working Today”, 2017 Rolling Stone’s “50 Funniest Comedians Right Now”, 2016 Variety’s “Top Ten Comics to Watch”, 2013 New Face at the Just for Laughs Comedy Festival in Montreal, Vulture‘s “50 Comedians You Should Know in 2015”, Marie Claire‘s Funniest Women of 2015, Time Magazine‘s 140 Top Tweeters of 2014, Jezebel’s Comedy Queens of 2014, Time Out NY’s “10 Funniest Women in New York”, Flavorpill’s “11 Essential Young Comedians in New York City”, LA Weekly‘s “12 Comedy Acts to Watch”, Serial Optimist’s “10 Comics You Must Know”, and Splitsider’s “10 Up-and-Coming Comedians on Each Coast”

-The New York Times, Glamour, Women’s Health, Laughspin, BUST Magazine, Cosmopolitan, Elle India, Reader’s Digest, The Huffington Post, and The Washington Post Magazine.
+Vanity Fair, The New York Times, LA Times, Splitsider, Good Company Magazine, Glamour, Women’s Health, Laughspin, BUST Magazine, Cosmopolitan, Elle India, Reader’s Digest, The Huffington Post, and The Washington Post Magazine.

 Gratefully Opened For